 The ESC Safety Officer is responsible for developing and coordinating emergency management and safety procedures.
 The Business Operations Manager is designated as the ESC Safety Officer.
 The ESC Safety Officer shall convene an Emergency Management Safety Committee composed of the following representatives:

-- Executive Director of Student Services or designee
+- · Executive Director of Student Services or designee

 - Human Resources representative

 - Fiscal representative

-- Glenmont representative
+- · Glenmont representative

+- Facilities representative

-- Two representatives-at-large
+- At least two representatives-at-large